columnflow/columnflow/docs/practices.md

     return events, SelectionResult()
 ```

-The structure of the arguments for the returned SelectionResult instance are discussed below.
+The structure of the arguments for the returned {py:class}`~columnflow.selection.SelectionResult`
+instance are discussed below.
 (Input the internal link here)

 #### Exposed and internal Selectors